zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 date: 2020-01-05

 # Put any other Academic metadata here...
-summary: "The goal of this project is to develop a classifier to aid in the classification of comments onto a rating scale of 1 to 10. (link to video: https://youtu.be/WM1a1z39pAc)"
+summary: "The goal of this project is to develop a classifier to aid in the classification of comments onto a rating scale of 1 to 10. (link to video demonstration: https://youtu.be/WM1a1z39pAc)"
 ---

 Zacary Cotton - 100 103 1997